 No differences in body weights, body weight gains, food consumption or food efficiency between rats in the control group and those in either test group were observed.
-There were no clinical signs of toxicity of ophthalmological lesions attributable to dietary exposure.
+There were no clinical signs of toxicity or ophthalmological lesions attributable to dietary exposure.
 Nor were there any statistically significant differences in the results of the neurobehavioural evaluation for rats in either test group compared with rats in the control group.

 No significant differences in mean haematology and coagulation response variables were observed between male and female rats in the control group and the two test groups, except for mean corpuscular volume (MCV) and mean corpuscular haemoglobin (MCH) values for female rats in the herbicide treated soybean 356043 test group.
 Although these values were statistically significantly higher (p<0.05) than the mean values for the control group, the differences are not considered to be diet related or biologically significant.
 No significant differences in mean MCV and MCH were observed for female rats in the unsprayed soybean 356043 test group, nor in males in either test group, compared to the control group.
 Also, the study authors state that all individual MCV and MCH values for female rats in the herbicide treated soybean 356043 test group were contained within the range of individual MCV and MCH values obtained for female rats in the reference groups, and so fall within the range of natural variation observed for these variables.
-In addition, changes in MCV and MCH values are normally secondary to effects on mature red cell parameters, such as red blood cell count (RBC), haemoglobin (HGB) and haematocrit (HCT).
-However, no significant differences in these values, suggestive of primary effects, were observed, suggesting that the changes were not of biological significance.

 No significant differences in mean serum chemistry response variables were observed between male and female rats in the control group and the two test groups, except for mean blood urea nitrogen (BUN) values for male rats in the herbicide treated soybean 356043 test group.
 Although these values were statistically significantly higher (p<0.05) than the mean values for the control group, the differences are not considered to be diet related or biologically significant.
 No significant differences in mean BUN were observed for male rats in the unsprayed soybean 356043 test group, nor in females in either test group, compared to the control group.
-Also, the study authors state that the mean BUN values for male rats in the herbicide treated soybean 356043 test group were within the performing laboratory's historical reference range (at least 12 unrelated rat subchronic dietary toxicity studies conducted under similar conditions with non-transgenic grains) for control male rats of this age and strain, and so fall within the range of natural variation observed for these variables.
-In addition, changes in BUN concentration would be expected to be accompanied by changes in other serum chemistry response variables associated with glomerular filtration (e.g. creatinine or phosphorus) or with changes indicating haemoconcentration (e.g. increased albumin or haematocrit).
-However, no significant differences in the values for these response variables were observed, suggesting that the changes in BUN values were not of biological significance.
+Also, the study authors state that the mean BUN values for male rats in the herbicide treated soybean 356043 test group were within the performing laboratory's historical reference range (at least 12 unrelated rat subchronic dietary toxicity studies conducted under similar conditions with non-transgenic seeds) for control male rats of this age and strain, and so fall within the observed range of natural variation.

 No statistically significant difference in urinalysis response variables or in mean relative organ weights were observed for male or female rats in either test group compared to the rats in the control group.

-Examination of the organs and tissues of male and female rats in the two test groups showed no evidence of altered incidence or severity of pathologic changes or lesion in comparison with rats in the control group.
+Examination of the organs and tissues of male and female rats in the two test groups showed no evidence of altered incidence or severity of pathologic changes or lesions, in comparison with rats in the control group.
 All observations reported were considered incidental and were consistent with normal background lesions occurring spontaneously in Sprague-Dawley rats.